caseypugh/helium-validator-k8s/README.md

 ## Add a new validator

 - Edit `TOTAL_MAINNET_VALIDATORS` in your `.env`
-- Run `scripts/deploy` to new validator will automatically deploy.
+- Run `scripts/deploy` to and the new validator(s) will automatically deploy.
 - Run `kubectl get pods -w` to monitor the new pod and verify it launched.